 - Cryopexy, which freezes the area around the hole by applying a probe to the outer surface of the eye directly over the hole or tear.
 This produces a seal that glues the retina to the wall of the eye.

-- Vitrectomy, where small needle-sized surgical instruments is inserted into the eye through the sclera (the white of the eye).
+- Vitrectomy, where small needle-sized surgical instruments are inserted into the eye through the sclera (the white of the eye).
 These instruments remove the vitreous gel that fills the inside of the eye, along with any scar tissue pulling on the retina.
 Laser surgery or cryopexy is then applied to “weld” the retina in place.
 A supportive bubble of gas or silicone oil (like a cast on a broken limb) may be injected at the end of the surgery to temporarily replace the vitreous while the eye heals.
-The gas reabsorbs in the weeks following surgery, as the eye produces its own fluid to replace to excised vitreous gel.
+The gas reabsorbs in the weeks following surgery, as the eye produces its own fluid to replace the excised vitreous gel.
 If silicone oil is used, an additional surgery will be necessary to remove it from the eye.
 NYEE’s retina surgeons have extensive experience performing minimally invasive, small gauge vitrectomies to minimize complications and promote quicker recovery.

 - Scleral buckle, where the surgeon attaches a tiny synthetic band to the outside of the eyeball over the affected area.
 This surgical procedure indents the wall of the eye, gently supporting the damaged area of the retina that has produced the detachment.
-Scleral buckling is usually includes laser treatment or cryopexy and may be performed in conjunction with vitrectomy.
+Scleral buckling usually includes laser treatment or cryopexy and may be performed in conjunction with vitrectomy.

 When caught early, the vast majority of retinal detachments can be successfully treated with one of the above procedures, though additional procedures may sometimes be required in complicated cases.
-Early recognition of signs of visual disturbance, is your best defense especially if you are in a higher risk group.
+Early recognition of signs of visual disturbance is your best defense, especially if you are in a higher risk group.